George Square: 2012 Scheme

 In 2012 Glasgow City Council voted to spend £15m on a "makeover", of the square, in preparation for the 2014 Commonwealth Games, to make it "a place fit for the 21st Century".
 The plans included removing all of the monuments and statues in the square, ostensibly for restoration.
 However, the council said that "it is possible" that the monuments "may not return to the square", but will rather be relocated to "an area of regeneration".
 Only one monument was certain to remain; the Cenotaph by Sir John James Burnet.

 On 9 January 2013, the six shortlisted designs were put on display to the public in a nearby gallery.
 All the designs featured at least half the statues returning, with many containing all 11.
 Claiming public opposition, the council leader Gordon Matheson announced the cancellation of the redevelopment plan on the very day the winner (by John McAslan & Partners) was announced.
 Councillor Matheson had supported a different proposal from the one chosen by an expert panel of judges.

 2024 Scheme

-On June 4th 2024 Glasgow city council confirmed that work would take place to re-design the square as part of the wider Avenues project, with work starting in January 2025 and major developments beginning the following April.
-On May 7th 2025 perimeter hoardings where put in place around the square with it now being closed public was closed.
-The statues in the square were removed sometime between January and March 2025 and are to be restored between July 2025 - July 2027 with them returning to their new location on the refurbished square form July 2027 onwards.
+On 4 June 2024 Glasgow City Council confirmed that work would take place to re-design the square as part of the wider Avenues project, with work starting in January 2025 and major developments beginning the following April.
+In May, perimeter hoardings were put in place around the square and it became closed to the public.
+As part of the remodelling, the statues in the square were removed at some point between January and March 2025, and were restored.

 The work is designed to deliver the following improvements: